RedisLabs/redislabs-docs/content/modules/redisbloom/release-notes/redisbloom-2.4-release-notes.md

 * **Resetting a sketch**

-  `TDIGEST.RESET key` empties the sketch and re-initializes it.
+  `TDIGEST.RESET key` empties the sketch and reinitializes it.